MaryanGelle/Productivity/readme.md

 ## Acknowledgment

-- This website was made my Maryan Gelle (Developer) as a Project 1 for my IT FullStack Developer programme at Code Institute in 2025.
+- This website was made by Maryan Gelle (Developer) as a Project 1 for my IT FullStack Developer programme at Code Institute in 2025.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>